Christian Horner with Red Bull team at start of F1 testing in Bahrain despite ongoing investigation | TSN

 The Red Bull parent company said Feb.
 5 it was investigating allegations of misconduct toward a team employee.
 Horner denies any wrongdoing and has continued in his role as team principal during the investigation.

-On the track, Red Bull still had the fastest car in Wednesday's first session.
-Max Verstappen set the pace with a time that was 0.699 seconds faster than Ferrari's Charles Leclerc, and also overtook his rival on track near the end of the session.
+On the track, Red Bull still had the fastest car in testing.
+Max Verstappen set the pace with a time that was more than a second faster than anyone else and completed 142 laps.
+That's more than double the distance of next week's season-opening Bahrain Grand Prix and more than any other team completed Wednesday.

-“I think lap times at the moment don’t mean anything," Verstappen's teammate Sergio Perez said.
-"The most important is to get through our program and try to to make sure we have a good three days of testing because it’s basically all what we’re going to get through the season."
+Lando Norris was second-fastest for McLaren, 1.14 seconds off Verstappen's pace and 0.1 faster than Carlos Sainz Jr. for Ferrari.
+Mercedes lacked pace on the first day of testing with George Russell only 12th fastest despite completing 121 laps.

 While most teams designed cars broadly similar to the 2023 Red Bull which won all but one race, Red Bull has changed its approach.
 Its new car has slim sidepods with vertical air intakes.
 It resembles an approach Mercedes tried previously with little success, but Verstappen's times indicated Red Bull has found a way to make it work.